Growth. Learning. Exploration.

 The community of scholars is more than a collection of individuals.
 Our community provides a supportive yet challenging environment that both promotes the exchange of ideas, collaboration, learning, and individual growth & development, and rewards innovative and creative behaviors.
 This synergistic community engages all members in the active pursuit of academic excellence.

-Our graduate program is rapidly on the rise, with 145 students.
-Our graduate students are a diverse and highly qualified group, hailing from all over the world, including the United States, India, Turkey, some European nations and China, to name a few countries.
+Our graduate students are a diverse and highly qualified group from all over the world, including the United States, India, Turkey, some European nations and China, to name a few countries.
+The department’s research areas include Biomolecular and Biomedical Systems; Complex and Computational Systems; Energy and Sustainability; Engineering Education and Pedagogy; and Materials and Nanotechnology.
+Graduate students are able to select thesis topics from a diverse range of faculty research interests.

 The current department reflects the changing face of chemical engineering today, as well as the changing landscape at Northeastern, which as a university has made a commitment to excellence in research.
-There are currently 26 tenured-tenure track faculty in the department, a number that continues to increase as chemical engineers increasingly work at the intersection of many disciplines.
-These changes are manifest not only in the diverse research that the department faculty are pursuing, but also in our curriculum, as we prepare tomorrow’s engineers for the challenges they face.
+There are currently 24 tenured-tenure track faculty in the department as well as teaching faculty and affiliated faculty, supporting the department’s diverse research and curriculum to prepare tomorrow’s engineers for the challenges they face.

 Today’s chemical engineering student is likely to see courses in tissue engineering, polymer science, or nanotechnology alongside the traditional chemical engineering courses.
 Together with co-op experiences and hands-on chemical engineering experiments in the unit operations courses, graduates of the program are exceptionally well prepared for any path they might choose thereafter, be it academic, industrial, or professional.